-PAGE INTENTIONALLY BLANK ook to book So that the following section begins on a front sided-page if printed ba IUN-IU-DAUK FAI Sporting Code General Section 2017 Ch 3- Sporting Licenses
+PAGE INTENTIONALLY BLANK So that the fo ollowing section begins on a front sided-page if printed back-to-back

-SPORTING EVENTS
+4. SPORTING EVENTS

-- 4.1 CLASSIFICATION OF EVENTS.
+4.1 CLASSIFICATION OF EVENTS

 A Sporting Event is any air sport event or other defined contest organized by or on behalf of either an NAC or FAI.
 For classification purposes, the definitions in 4.1.1 to 4.1.5 apply.
-Other definitions and classifications may be contained in the Specialised Sections of the Sporting Code. - 4.1.1 NATIONAL SPORTING EVENT.
-A Sporting Event open only to participants of the organising NAC. - 4.1.2 INTERNATIONAL SPORTING EVENT.
-A Sporting Event in which entry is open to more than one NAC or to individual participants, all of whom hold a valid Sporting License, which collectively are issued by more than one NAC.
+Other definitions and classifications may be contained in the Specialised Sections of the Sporting Code.

+- 4.1.1 NATIONAL SPORTING EVENT: a Sporting Event open only to participants of the organising NAC. - 4.1.2 INTERNATIONAL SPORTING EVENT: a Sporting Event in which entry is open to more than one NAC or to individual participants, all of whom hold a valid Sporting License, which collectively are issued by more than one NAC.